The brisk air, falling leaves and bright colors of Autumn inspire families to harvest new travel plans.

 Boomers now have the time, health and disposable income to make travel with their families a top priority.

-Put a road trip back on list.
+It's a great time to plan a road trip.
 Here are five beautiful drives that will make the whole family smile:

-Skyline Drive.
 Meandering along the crest of the mountains through the woods and past spectacular vistas, Virginia’s Skyline Drive begins in Front Royal and twists and turns southwest through Shenandoah National Park.
 Hike in the shade of oak trees along the Appalachian Trail, discover the stories from Shenandoah’s past, or explore the wilderness at your leisure.
-Contact: 540-999-3500; www.nps.gov/shen.

 How about turning your next time away from work into a travel sabbatical – a real break from work?